We value your privacy & take necessary steps to protect your information.

 However, India’s approach towards an EA order is that of ancillary enforceability.
 Judicial decisions concerning emergency arbitration are scant.
 In the leading cases of HSBC v.
 Avitel and Raffles Design International India Private Limited & Ors. v.
 Educomp Professional Education Limited & Ors, the Bombay High Court and the Delhi High Court respectively, have emerged as the torch bearers wherein interim reliefs were granted by the Courts in sync with the order of the Emergency Arbitrator.
 However, a glaring difference between both of these orders is the fact, whether the ratio of BALCO applies to the said cases or not.

 Raffles Design International India Private Limited & Ors. v.
-Educomp Professional Education Limited & Ors : The case involved an arbitration agreement which was governed and construed in accordance with the laws of Singapore.
+Educomp Professional Education Limited & Ors: The case involved an arbitration agreement which was governed and construed in accordance with the laws of Singapore.
 The parties resorted to EA seated in Singapore, wherein an interim order was passed, which was later enforced in the High Court of the Republic of Singapore.
 The party who obtained the favorable order later filed an application under the amended Section 9 of The Arbitration and Conciliation (Amendment) Act, 2015 seeking interim reliefs alleging that the other party is acting in contravention to the orders passed in the Emergency Award.
 The Delhi High Court while allowing the maintainability of such petitions highlighted the relevancy of the amended Section 2(2) of the Act.
 The proviso to Section 2(2) of the amended act has widened the ambit of the powers invested in the Court to grant interim reliefs, as Section 9 shall now apply to international commercial arbitrations, even if the place of arbitration is outside India.
 It is germane to note, that the subject agreements were entered between the parties after the BALCO judgment.
-The main matter is yet to be decided on merits by the Delhi High Court.
+The High Court held that the emergency award cannot be enforced under the Act and the only method for enforcing the same would be for the applicant to file a suit.
+Recourse to Section 9 of the Act is not available for the purpose of enforcing the order of Arbitral Tribunal but that does not mean that the court cannot independently apply its mind and grant interim relief in cases where it is warranted.

 Presently, the Singapore International Arbitration Centre (SIAC), the Stockholm Chamber of Commerce (SCC), the Swiss Chambers Arbitration Institution (SCAI), the Mexico City National Chamber of Commerce (CANACO), and the Netherlands Arbitration Institute (NAI) provides for both expedited formation of the Arbitral tribunal as well as the EA.
 Whereas, the London Court of International Arbitration (LCIA), and the Hong Kong International Arbitration Centre (HKIAC), the International Centre for Dispute Resolution of the American Arbitration Association (ICDR/AAA) and the International Chamber of Commerce (ICC) have opted to provide solely for EA.